jamesryanwilco/Group-Meet-V1/docs/app-flow.md

 ## 6. Chat & Meetup

-1.  **Group Chat Unlocked:** A shared group chat is automatically created for the two matched groups.
+1.  **View Matches:** From their own group's detail page, a user can see a list of all their matches.
+2.  **View Matched Group Profile:** Tapping on a match navigates the user to the matched group's profile page, where they can see that group's photos and member list.
+3.  **Unmatch or Chat:** From the matched group's profile, the user can choose to either open the chat or, if they are their group's owner, unmatch the group.
-2.  **In-App Chat:** Members from both groups can now chat to coordinate a meetup.
+4.  **In-App Chat:** After navigating to the chat, members from both groups can now chat to coordinate a meetup.
+The chat remains open until a group owner decides to unmatch.
-3.  **Session End:** The chat remains open, but the "active" session ends after the defined time window expires.
+5.  **Session End:** The "active" session for matching ends after the defined time window expires, but all existing matches and chats remain accessible.